AnnaZhakhyan/Databases2/Demonstration/Practical.md

 ## Sharding a Cluster
-This is unfortunately a paid feature, but can is explained [here](https://www.mongodb.com/docs/manual/tutorial/deploy-shard-cluster/#enable-sharding-for-a-database) in detail
+This is unfortunately a paid feature, but can is explained [here](https://www.mongodb.com/docs/manual/tutorial/deploy-shard-cluster/#enable-sharding-for-a-database) in detail.

 ## Aggregation Pipelines
 Even though it can be done just as well in Atlas, I will use Compass for this.
 Everything remains the same on Atlas.